API authentication

 and the response is an HTTP redirect to this URI.

-As of version 3.1 MAINTENANCE 01 it is possible to get a JSON formatted response by setting the optional parameter ?_json=true
+It is possible to get a JSON formatted response instead of the plaintext default.

 header to application/json